 Using a JSON path you can point to every part of the JSON file using a dot-notation.
 For simple top level fields the path is just the name of the field:

 So for example.
-If you would have a deeply nested structure like:
+If you would have a deeply nested structure like this object:

 x: